thomaskwaring/cslib_SKI/README.md

 ## Aims

-One aim is to offer reusable APIs for formalisation projects, software verification, and certified software (among others).
+- Offer reusable APIs and languages for formalisation projects, software verification, and certified software (among others).
-Another aim is to try and establish a common ground for connecting different developments in Computer Science as much as possible, in order to foster reuse of ideas and results.
+- Establish a common ground for connecting different developments in Computer Science, in order to foster synergies and reuse.

 # Contributing and Discussion